-5. Near-term operating results: Shifting to a new structure that bears fruit on a full-scale basis going forward
+5. Near-term operating results: Shifting to a new Digital Consultant scheme that bears fruit on a full-scale basis going forward

 Response to the novel coronavirus

 Regarding the response to the novel coronavirus, 1) store staff members are getting accustomed to practicing infectious disease control measures by learning as they go.